-Immigrants are important to Montana’s economy as workers.
+Immigrants are important to Montana’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Montana, the state would lose $96.3 million in economic activity, $42.8 million in gross state product, and approximately 720 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .

 Unauthorized immigrants pay taxes.

 - Unauthorized immigrants in Montana paid $3.2 million in state and local taxes in 2012 , which includes $977,000 in sales taxes, $838,000 in personal income taxes, and $1.4 million in property taxes, according to data from the Institute for Taxation and Economic Policy.